Lanovaz/shattered-glass/README.md

     analysis and traffic analysis.

 Information Sharding is standing on the shoulders of concepts in cryptography, erasure coding, distributed computing, and git.
-I believe five aspects of Information Sharding are unique to this ShatteredGlass specification:
+Five aspects of Information Sharding are unique to this ShatteredGlass specification:

 1. The definition of *Information Sharding*.